Humanity is stepping down from the gambling table.

 Now, let's break down the logic.

 What is the core driving force for AI to become stronger?
-It's a group of smart people investing their efforts in improving AI.
-There may be only a few thousand top - notch machine - learning researchers in the world, and their daily work is to make AI better.
+It is a group of smart people investing their efforts in improving AI.
+There are probably only a few thousand top - notch machine - learning researchers in the world.
+Their daily work is to make AI better.
 They write code, design experiments, analyze results, and adjust architectures.

 Now, AI itself is smart enough to do a significant part of this work.
 This is equivalent to multiplying the productivity of those few thousand researchers.